GitLab CI Pipeline for Eleventy

 job run Pagean, a test

-to be run against all pages in a site - broken links, errors written to the
+run against all pages in a site - broken links, errors written to the console,

-console, horizontal scrollbar, page load time, and others.
+horizontal scroll bar, page load time, and others.
 See

 the documentation for complete details.